Dev-Akashili/star-platinum/README.md

 # STAR PLATINUM

-This repository is a template for building full stack web applications with a Nextjs frontend and an ASP.NET backend web api that interacts with a postgreSQL database.
+This repository consists of a full stack web application with a Next.js frontend and an ASP.NET backend web api that interacts with a postgreSQL database.

 ## Prerequisites